-The Robinson-Spangler Carolina Room, a department in the Main Library, houses historical and current information on Charlotte, Mecklenburg County, and North Carolina.
-The Carolina Room is open whenever the Main Library is open.
-It contains genealogical resources from all fifty states in print and online - the largest collection of genealogical materials in a North Carolina public library!
+The Robinson-Spangler Carolina Room, a department in the Main Library, houses historical and current information on Charlotte, Mecklenburg County and North Carolina.
+It contains genealogical resources from all fifty states in print and online, the largest collection of genealogical materials in a North Carolina public library!
+This video will introduce you to some of the staff and resources in the Carolina Room.

 The CMStory.org website draws from Carolina Room materials to make exhibits about local history and genealogy.